 Photo by Stu Mallany

-Mark’s art (famous people fish) is currently on display at DeLaTerre Bakery, 55 Geneva Street, St. Catharines
+Mark’s art (famous people fish) is finally over at DeLaTerre Bakery, 55 Geneva Street, St. Catharines.
+The bakery has just moved to a new location in The Shoppers Drug plaza on Lakeshore road.

 Davin Chaney is NOT a private detective, he’s proprietor of a sleazy 1970s paralegal service, and spends most of his time delivering reno-viction notices for rapacious landlords.